reiinakano/scikit-plot/README.md

 ## Scikit-plot?
 As in Scikit-learn with plotting?

 Yes.
-Scikit-plot is the result of an unartistic data scientist's dreadful realization that *visualization is not just a mere afterthought, but one of the most crucial components in the data science process*.
+Scikit-plot is the result of an unartistic data scientist's dreadful realization that *visualization is one of the most crucial components in the data science process, not just a mere afterthought*.

-Getting insights from ML algorithms is simply a lot more pleasant when you're looking at a pretty heatmap of a confusion matrix complete with class labels rather than a single-line dump of numbers enclosed in brackets.
-Also, if you ever need to present your results (virtually any time somebody hires you to do data science), you show visualizations, not a bunch of numbers in Excel.
+Gaining insights is simply a lot easier when you're looking at a pretty heatmap of a confusion matrix complete with class labels rather than a single-line dump of numbers enclosed in brackets.
+Besides, if you ever need to present your results to someone (virtually any time anybody hires you to do data science), you show them visualizations, not a bunch of numbers in Excel.

 That said, there are a number of visualizations that frequently pop up in machine learning.
 Scikit-plot is a humble attempt to provide aesthetically-challenged programmers (such as myself) the opportunity to generate quick and beautiful graphs and plots with as little boilerplate as possible.